 This is my lexicon, a work in progress, subject to expansion and refinement.
 I understand that you may be accustomed to using many of these terms differently from the way I do.
 If you have suggestions for improving my definitions, pass them on to me.
 I won’t necessarily give up my meanings for yours, but we can talk.
 I am still learning.
 Some of the following are denoted “Believer’s def.” to identify the way a religious person uses the term, in contrast to a skeptic/nonbeliever such as myself.

-Agnostic Atheist: One who does not accept that it is possible to know with certainty that gods do not exist, though it is unlikely.
-(See also Gnostic Atheist.)
+Agnostic: One who does not accept that it is possible to know with certainty that any god does or does not exist.
+(See also Gnostic.)

 Atheist: 1.
 One who does not have faith in the existence of any gods.
 (See God.)
-2. One who, regardless of personal beliefs, lives as though there are no gods controlling the universe.
+2. One who, regardless of personal beliefs, lives as though there are no gods interacting with the universe.
 (See also Gnostic Atheist, Ignostic.)

 Atonement: The doctrine that the Crucifixion was a human sacrifice to make restitution for the sins of mankind.
 One explanation of this is that someone had to die to appease YHWH.
 (See also Lord’s Supper.)